 Months before the wedding an engagement ceremony, known as Mangni (in North India) or Nischitartham (in South India), is held.
 The two families meet to perform rituals to make the engagement official.
-A muhurat (auspicious date & time) for the wedding is decided based on horoscopes.
+A mahurat (auspicious date & time) for the wedding is decided based on horoscopes.
 The couple is then blessed by elders of both families and is given gifts including jewelry and clothing by their new family.
 In certain traditions, engagement is marked by the exchange of rings between the bride and groom to be.
 Indian engagement ceremonies are very elaborate and vibrant, a sort of prequel to the main wedding, involving close friends and relatives.

-The period between the engagement and the marriage is one of great excitement and anticipation for both the bride and groom to be.
-It is marked with a lot of fun-filled activities, with both families getting to together to plan the wedding, to shop, and getting to bond.
+The period between the engagement and marriage is one of great excitement and anticipation for both the bride and groom to be.
+It is marked with a lot of fun-filled activities, with both families getting together to plan the wedding, to shop, and getting to bond.

 Traditional Indian weddings last a week and start with pre-wedding ceremonies.
-Haldi is a ritual holy bath during which turmeric (Haldi), oil and water is applied to both the bride and groom by married women.
-This is followed by Mehendi ceremony, during which the bride’s hands and feet are decorated with intricate patterns by the application of Henna.
+Haldi is a ritual holy bath during which turmeric (Haldi), oil, and water is applied to both the bride and groom by married women.
+This is followed by the Mehendi ceremony, during which the bride’s hands and feet are decorated with intricate patterns by the application of Henna.
 On a lighter note, it is believed that deeper the color of the Mehendi (henna) stronger is the groom’s love for the bride.
 With foot-tapping music and dances, this ‘ladies-only’ party lends a break from the otherwise more ritualistic ceremonies.
 When the bride goes to the groom’s house after the wedding, she is not expected to perform any housework until her Mehendi has faded away.